nzakas/understandinges6/manuscript/04-Objects.md

 This example defines `person` with a single method called `getGreeting()`.
 The `[[HomeObject]]` for `getGreeting()` is `person` by virtue of assigning the function directly to an object.
 The `shareGreeting()` function, on the other hand, has no `[[HomeObject]]` specified because it wasn't assigned to an object when it was created.
 In most cases this difference isn't important, but it becomes very important when using `super`.

 Any reference to `super` uses the `[[HomeObject]]` to determine what to do.
 The first step is to call `Object.getPrototypeOf()` on the `[[HomeObject]]` to retrieve a reference to the prototype.
-Then, the prototype is searched for a function with the same name as the executing function.
+Then, the prototype is searched for a function with the same name.
 Last, the `this`-binding is set and the method is called.
-If a function has no `[[HomeObject]]`, or has a different one than expected, then this process won't work.
+If a function has no `[[HomeObject]]`, or has a different one than expected, then this process won't work and an error is thrown.
 For example:

 ```js
 let person = {